 crate with a divider to allow expansion as the puppy grows

-food and water bowls - I recommend stainless steel or ceramic with rubber bottoms
+food and water bowls - I recommend stainless steel rubber bottoms.
+Plastic is not a good choice.

 some old towels and blankets